Gowtham-app-developer/Kotlin-Interview-Questions/README.md

 - In Kotlin, We use Capital Letters for defining the Data Types and there is no primitive Data Type.
 - Data Types in Kotlin all are objects so it must be initialized (i.e.) There is no default value for the Data Types.
-- Try to use Float instead of Double because it consumes more memory size.
+- Try to use Float instead of Double, because it consumes Less memory size.

 :arrow_right:  [__Click For Example__](https://github.com/Gowtham-app-developer/Kotlin-Interview-Questions/blob/main/Examples.md#var--val)